paf31/purescript-thermite/generated-docs/Thermite.md

 - The `view` is a `Render` function which produces a React element for the current state.
 - The `PerformAction` function can be used to update the state based on an action.

-A `Spec` can be created using `simpleSpec`, and turned into a React component class using `createClass`.
+A `Spec` can be created using its newtype constructor, and turned into a React component class using `createClass`.

 Thermite also provides type class instances and lens combinators for composing `Spec`s.